 You can also define INSTEAD OF triggers on a view.
 These triggers specify the SQL statements to be executed as triggered actions on the underlying table when a triggering INSERT, UPDATE or DELETE statement attempts to modify the view.
 These triggers are called INSTEAD OF triggers because only the triggered SQL action is executed; the triggering event is not executed.
-For more information about using triggers, see the IBM Informix Guide to SQL: Tutorial and information on the CREATE TRIGGER statement in the IBM Informix Guide to SQL: Syntax.
+For more information about using triggers, see the IBM Informix Guide to SQL: Tutorial and information about the CREATE TRIGGER statement in the IBM Informix Guide to SQL: Syntax.

 Figure 10-20.
-Trigger Information Stored in System Catalog Tables
+Trigger information stored in system catalog tables